jup-ag/space-station/docs/2-apis/5-token-list-api.md

     - No unknown and banned tokens.
 - **All:** https://token.jup.ag/all
     - Everything including unknown/untagged tokens that are picked up automatically.
     - It does not include banned tokens by default.
 To bring up banned tokens, append this flag to the endpoint. (?includeBanned=true).
-    - Our lists are designed for trading and so only lists tokens that satisfy our minimum liquidity requirements and are available for trading on Solana [Getting Your Token on Jupiter](/docs/get-your-token-onto-jup)
+Banned tokens that no longer meet our minimum liquidity requirements will not appear in this response.
+If you require all historical banned tokens -- please refer to [this banned tokens file in our Github repo.](https://github.com/jup-ag/token-list/blob/main/banned-tokens.csv)

 ## Tags & Extensions: